airdaydev/airday/roadmap.md

 - [x] allow done items to hack into existing list dnd context
 - [x] Reinstate Done board
 - [x] Done items should appear immediately in done list
+- [] When items get deleted, ensure no latent references in selection sets, focus etc
 - [] Done items should not pull into normal lists (but we may still need to keep track of which list it was from - crdt can give us this... but we will need to get it in front-end as "previousList" or something)
 - [] Dragging out of Done should undo its done start
 - [] Done items should be removed from normal lists